 - The WorksheetFunction.VLookup method matches the first column of the named range with the lookup_value and returns values from the 3rd column of the named range if it finds an exact match.

-- Then, we used the MsgBox function of Excel VBA to show this output in a MsgBox.
+- The MsgBox function shows the output in a MsgBox.
 Here, the title of the MsgBox is “Employee Name”.

 errorMsg: